Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

      followed by `MF_Progress()`, `MF_Update()`, `MF_Tick()`.

 12. **Getters and Setters**
-    - For all Getters and Setters, use the inline keyword to optimize performance, reduce function call overhead, and maintain the naming convention `MF_GetX()` and `MF_SetY()`.
+    - For all Getters and Setters, use the `inline` keyword to optimize performance, reduce function call overhead, and maintain the naming convention `MF_GetX()` and `MF_SetY()`.
+    - This makes the code more efficient by directly accessing the member variables, improving performance without extra cost.

 13. **Attach and Detach functions**
     - Functions to attach or detach elements or components should follow the naming convention `MF_Attach_` and `MF_Detach_`.